chef/chef-web-docs/content/chef_compliance_phase.md

  * controls metadata (title, description, tags, etc)
  * number of resources (users, processes, etc) that are being tested

 Depending on your setup, there are some limits you need to be aware of.
 A common one is Chef Infra Server default (1MB) request size.
 Exceeding this limit will reject the report with `ERROR: 413 "Request Entity Too Large"`.
-For more details about these limits, please refer to [TROUBLESHOOTING.md](TROUBLESHOOTING.md#413-request-entity-too-large).
+For more details about these limits, please refer to [the documentation on troubleshooting 413 errors](#413-request-entity-too-large).

 #### Write to file on disk